tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

   ignore_growroot_disabled: false
 ```

-The network configuration is provided in a different file, as the [NoCloud datasource documentation](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) states, the toplevel network key is not used in the file:
+The network configurations are provided in separate files, as the [NoCloud datasource documentation](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) states, the toplevel network key is not used in the file:
 ```
 version: 1
 config: